crhall-writing/crhall-writing.github.io/_poems/wind.md

 and the thwacks and flaps of tent fabric
 deny a dreamless sleep.
 I breathe in, my nostrils informing me
-what we couldn't will's been done by wind.
+what we couldn't will has been done by wind.